upsideos/upsideos-solana-rwa/README.md

 In order to skip enforcement of transfer restrictions for tokenlock contract escrow account we can call `setLockupEscrowAccount(escrowAddress)`.
 If we do not do that Escrow address will be processed as usual investor account which enforces additional transfer restrictions on cancelTimelock (escrow -> reclaimer and escrow -> timelock recipient) and transferTimelock (escrow -> recipient)

+**Note:** Timelock accounts are now reallocated on change rather than allocated with maximum size on initialization.
+This improves efficiency by only allocating space as needed when adding new timelocks or cancelables.
+The account size is dynamically adjusted based on the actual data requirements.

 ### Cancel Timelock

 In the case of cancellations, the transfer restrictions must be enabled between the initial target recipient and the reclaimTo address designated by the canceler.